Neural Granger Causality: Models for Neural Granger Causality

-In Eq.~\eqref{mlp}, if the $j$th column of the first layer weight matrix, $W^{1k}_{:j}$ contains zeros for all $k$, then time series $j$ does not Granger cause series $i$.
-Thus, analogously to the VAR case, one may select for Granger causality by applying a group lasso penalty to the columns of the $W^{1k}$ matrices for each $g_i$ as in Eq.~\eqref{linear},
+In Equation (\ref{nn_layer}), if the $j$th column of the first layer weight matrix, $W_{ : j}^{1 k}$, contains zeros for all $k$, then series $j$ does not Granger-cause series $i$.
+That is, $x_{(t-k) j}$ for all $k$ does not influence the hidden unit $h_{t}^{1}$ and thus the output $x_{t i}$.
+Following Definition \ref{def:granger}, we see $g_i$ is invariant to $x_{<tj}$.
+Thus, analogously to the VAR case, one may select for Granger causality by applying a group penalty to the columns of the $W^{1 k}$ matrices for each $g_i$,

+where $\Omega$ is a penalty that shrinks the entire set of first layer weights for input series $j$, i.e., $W_{ : j}^{1}=\left(W_{ : j}^{11}, \ldots, W_{ : j}^{1 K}\right)$, to zero.
+We consider three different penalties that, together, show how we recast structured regression penalties to the neural network case.

+We first consider a group lasso penalty over the entire set of outgoing weights across all lags for time series $j$, $W_{ : j}^{1}$,

-For large enough $\lambda$, the solutions to Eq.~\eqref{gp_mlp} will lead to many zero columns in each $W^{1k}$ matrix, implying only a small number of estimated Granger causal connections.
+where $\|\cdot\|_{F}$ is the Froebenius matrix norm.
+This penalty shrinks all weights associated with lags for input series $j$ equally.
+For large enough $\lambda$, the solutions to Equation (\ref{nn_pen}) with the group penalty in Equation (\ref{eq:group_pen}) will lead to many zero columns in each $W^{1 k}$ matrix, implying only a small number of estimated Granger causal connections.
+This group penalty is the neural network analogue of the group lasso penalty across lags in Equation \ref{eq:group_var} for the VAR case.

-The zero outgoing weights are a sufficient but not necessary condition to represent Granger non-causality.
-Indeed, series $i$ could be Granger non-causal of series $j$ through a complex configuration of the weights that exactly cancel each other.
-However, because we wish to \emph{interpret} the outgoing weights of the inputs as a measure of dependence, it is important that these weights reflect the true relationship between inputs and outputs.
-Our penalization scheme acts as a prior that biases the network to represent Granger non-causal relationships with zeros in the outgoing weights of the inputs, rather than through other configurations.
-Our simulation results in Section \ref{simulations} validate this intuition.